 After the burial, people find a way of accepting the events.
 When the head is clearer and the eyes a bit drier, loved ones of the departed can plan to celebrate the life of their loved ones through a memorial service.

+What is a memorial service?
 A memorial service is a celebration event held in honor of the departed without the presence of the body.
-While in a few cases, a memorial celebration is held in a place of a funeral service; ideally, it is held after the burial or cremation.
+While in a few cases, a memorial celebration is held in a place of a typical funeral service; ideally, it is held after the burial or cremation.

 Families have the upper hand in decision-making.
 You can choose larger bouquets, wreaths, or sprays if your budget allows.
 Other people opt for less deco and low-budget occasions.

 The goal is to celebrate the life of the departed loved one and take the attendees on a journey of the deceased life.

 Holding a well-organized memorial service is a unique personal tribute to the departed.
 See below how to organize a befitting memorial service in honor of the departed.

 Memorial services are as simple or as formal as one can choose, depending on personal preference.